-We want to assure you that CASPA has a strong plan in place around Coronavirus (COVID-19) which includes keeping our tamariki, families and staff safe.
+We want to assure you that CASPA has a strong plan in place around COVID-19 which includes keeping our tamariki, families and staff safe.
 We will continue to update you as information comes to hand.

 Effective communication relies upon us having your up-to-date contact details.
-Please take this opportunity to update your mobile number and/or email address on your AIMY profile.
-You can do this by logging in to your AIMY parent dashboard:
+Please take this opportunity to update your mobile number and/or email address on your Enrolmy profile.
+You can do this by logging in to your parent dashboard:

 How is COVID-19 spread?